TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 2/Deuteronomy 2.6.md

 ---

-Ye shall purchase food of them for money, that ye may eat; and ye shall also buy water of them for money, that ye may drink.
+You shall purchase food of them for money, that you may eat; and you shall also buy water of them for money, that you may drink.'"